Natsu13/Pyr3/README.md

 # Pyr3
 New programming language in C++

-Some example
+Some examples:

-Factorial!
+Example of Factorial!
 Calculated in 0.005 ms

 ```
 main :: () {